cimon-io/ansible-role-systemd-service/README.md

 systemd_service_wants: ""
 ```

 The parameters can consist of several space-separated unit names.
-The may also be specified more than once.
+They may also be specified more than once.
 To configure the order in which services are started or stopped use the following parameters.
 Note, that if units don't have ordering dependencies between them, they are shut down or started up simultaneously.

 ```yaml
 # A space-separated list of units which must be started after (and before) the service